 I remember the first time I visited Shaker Village of Pleasant Hill.
 I was probably 10 or 11 years old and my grandmother and mom took my sister and me on our way to visit family in Danville.
 There were farm animals, really cool old houses, and lots of incredible music.
 I had always looked back on that trip fondly.

-Fast forward a little over a decade and my grandmother and I visited Shaker Village of Pleasant Hill again and it was even more special than I had remembered!
+Fast forward a little over a decade and my grandmother and I visited Shaker Village of Pleasant Hill again.
+It was even more special than I had remembered!
 The property sits on a stunning piece of land and you can almost feel the history resonating in the air around you.
 The site is full of life, even though no one has lived there in quite some time.
 Visiting is truly an experience as you learn about the people who lived, worked, and worshiped in this piece of heaven on earth.

 Special thanks to Shaker Village of Pleasant Hill for hosting my grandmother and I and to Maggie McAdams for showing us around!

 A Brief History of Shaker Village

-Shaker Village of Pleasant Hill is the third largest Shaker settlement in the USA between 1805 and 1910.
+Shaker Village of Pleasant Hill was the third largest Shaker settlement in the USA between 1805 and 1910.
 It covers over 3,000 acres with over 30 of the original buildings still standing and several excavated archaeological sites.
 Additionally, the property has a working farm and stables.
 SO cool!
 So now that we’ve covered the property a bit, we need to talk about the people who lived there.

 The United Society of Believer’s in Christ’s Second Appearing is the official name of the group, but they’re more commonly known as Shakers.
 Why Shakers?
 Because they would often shake and act erratically during worship.
 They believed that shaking was one way to remove sin and become pure.
 The religion started in England, then spread to the northeast US before eventually finding its way to Pleasant Hill in Kentucky.

 Religion, Millennial Laws, and other Rules